 What if the health professional was negligent in providing palliative medication, but did not intend to cause the person’s death?

 The doctrine of double effect may still apply where a health professional is negligent and does not intend to cause death.

 However, if the health professional was grossly negligent or careless, such as administering a grossly careless medication overdose, then the doctrine of double effect may not excuse the health professional, and he or she may be criminally liable for the person’s death (i.e. may be prosecuted for murder or manslaughter).

 Special provision: Palliative care in Victoria

-In Victoria, the Medical Treatment Planning and Decisions Act 2016 (Vic) (which commenced on 12 March 2018) recognises that a health professional may give palliative care (including palliative medication) to any person who does not have capacity despite any decision of the person’s medical treatment decision-maker.
-However, in making the decision to provide palliative care, the practitioner must consider any preferences or values of the person, whether or not given in a Values Directive in an Advance Care Directive, and must consult with the person’s medical treatment decision-maker.
+In Victoria, the Medical Treatment Planning and Decisions Act 2016 (Vic) recognises that a health professional may give palliative care (including palliative medication) to any person who does not have capacity despite any decision of the person’s medical treatment decision-maker.
+However, in making the decision to provide palliative care, the practitioner must consider any preferences or values of the person, whether or not given in a Values Directive in an Advance Care Directive.
+They must also consult with the person’s medical treatment decision-maker.

 What is palliative sedation?

 Palliative sedation is defined by the European Association for Palliative Care as ‘the use of medications intended to induce a state of decreased or absent awareness (unconsciousness) in order to relieve the burden of otherwise intractable suffering in a manner that is ethically acceptable to the patient, family and health-care providers’.

 It is used in palliative care to manage refractory symptoms (symptoms which cannot be otherwise adequately controlled) at the end of life.
 The primary purpose of palliative sedation is to sedate a person near the end of their life in order to relieve their symptoms, not to cause or hasten their death.